Mahesh26031/machine-learning/README.md

 # machine-learning
-Detects whether the plant has disease or not using Flask framework.
+Deep Learning Model which Detects whether the plant has disease or not  with web based deployment using Flask.